Skip to main content

 • A location code identifying the position's building or site.

-• Budgeted, actual, and projected salary information (full control only).
+• Budgeted, actual, and projected salary information.

 • Account numbers for distributing salaries in the Fund Accounting System.